 - Gray Chalky Based Paint

 This wood dresser had been sitting in my garage for about a month, just waiting for me to tackle it.
 It had pretty bad water damage to the top of it, thus the word FREE.
-The top of the dresser was particle board and had buckled and was crumbling.
-Nothing to salvage there.
-But the base was solid wood with tons of storage possibilities… I have a plan. 🙂
+The top of the dresser was particle board and had buckled and was crumbling—nothing to salvage there.
+But the base was solid wood with tons of storage possibilities… I had a plan. 🙂

 Removing The Water Damaged Top